Pertinent Current Info on these new Super Lightweight Batteries

 I'm not going to get into the details of these batteries in terms of the differences between them in electronics or the actual components they are made of.
 Instead of am simply going to tell you what has worked and what has not.

-These new super lightweight Lithium-something batteries are taking the motorcycle industry by storm.
+These new super lightweight Lithium batteries took the motorcycle industry by storm.
 I have been selling them commercially for several years now in the form of Ballistic, Shorai, Earth-X and Speed-Cell Brands.

 Another key selling point to the Speed-Cell batteries is that they come with heavy duty Quick-Disconnect Fittings.
 Which makes replacing them or swapping them to a different bike literally a snap.
 The Speed-Cell batteries are the most expensive, but they also seem to be the best.